Last updated: 3 September 2020

 As a result of the temporary changes, certain acquisitions may now potentially give rise to significant and/or notifiable actions where this would not have previously been the case.
 Such acquisitions may be covered by exemption certificates that are already held by a foreign investor and, where this occurs, those acquisitions will be taken into account in determining whether the exemption certificate holder has exceeded the financial limit specified in their exemption certificate.

-Jack Pty Ltd was issued an exemption certificate on 3 February 2020 which allows it to acquire up to $400 million in commercial land (excluding sensitive developed commercial land) over the next 12 months.
-As there is now a nil threshold value for all acquisitions of developed commercial land, all acquisitions of developed commercial land (which meet the terms of the exemption certificate) will be taken into account in determining whether Jack Pty Ltd has exceeded the $400 million financial limit in its exemption certificate.
-Acquisitions in sensitive developed commercial land will continue to not be covered by the exemption certificate and Jack Pty Ltd would need to apply for a separate no-objection notification before purchasing sensitive developed commercial land.
+Jack Pty Ltd was issued an exemption certificate on 3 February 2020 which allows it to acquire up to $400 million in assets of Australian businesses and securities in entities over the next 12 months.
+As there is now a nil threshold value for all acquisitions of interests in assets of Australian businesses and interests in securities in entities, all acquisitions (which meet the terms of the exemption certificate) will be taken into account in determining whether Jack Pty Ltd has exceeded the $400 million financial limit in its exemption certificate.

 Exemption certificates issued after 29 March 2020